Chonne/MResa-backend-hometask/README.md

 - fix(appointment): changing the type must reset link or location
 - use `AppointmentType` in the tests
 - use unit tests to have better code coverage

-## Description

-This project is a technical hometask for a backend job.

-Main stack: Nestjs, typescript, prisma, postgresql.

-It was first built using Nestjs' generator.

 ## Installation